Herz721/Herz721/README.md

 - 👋 Hi, I’m @Herz721
 - 👀 I’m interested in computer science and software engineering
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently seeking a software engineer position.
+Solid software engineer with strong programming and analytical skills.
+Has a wide range of software development project experience, including office-automation system design with Python and full-stack web applications development with Angular and NodeJS.
 - 📫 How to reach me: liuhaozhe2509@gmail.com

 <!---